 Moving forward, a good starting point is to now develop a grid based diagram to help with the arrangement and allocation of the spaces required, this could be a square, rectangle or even a circle, its purpose is to introduce a sorting mechanism and guideline to your arrangements.

 Don’t be afraid to flick between hand drawings and computer software, this part of the floor plan generation needs to free flowing and flexibly, so use which ever method is best for you.

 The final floor plan itself however should be drawn in a CAD program, as hand drawings tend to look too rough and informal.

 The floor plan should also not be a strict 2D experience, and once you have a general spatial arrangement you should work in tandem with a simple 3D model to show massing and basic form.
 This can be a physical model made from card for example, or in a 3D computer software such as SketchUp, which is excellent for this.

 Architecture design is about development and refinement, there is rarely a quick answer which is why this method of plan development is so useful. …It can quickly move and adapt.

 What software should you use?

-It is extremely important that your floor plans are drawn to an architectural scale, in CAD programmes the scale is always 1:1 (so the size that things actually are), and you then choose the scale you want it to be printed at in the printing or plot settings of your chosen programme.
+It is extremely important that your floor plans are drawn to an architectural scale, in CAD programs the scale is always 1:1 (so the size that things actually are), and you then choose the scale you want it to be printed at in the printing or plot settings of your chosen program.

 If you are hand drawing your plans, then you want to preferably choose either a scale of 1:100 or 1:50 depending on the size of the building and the level of detail you want to show.
 In some instances a 1:200 scale may be useful for quick iterations that require a small level of detail.